Find Affordable College Courses

 On average, criminal justice graduates from Grand Canyon University take out $30,229 in student loans while working on their Bachelor's Degree.
 This translates to an average monthly loan payment of $213, based on a 10-year repayment plan.

-Out of the 12 schools in Arizona that were part of this year’s ranking, Arizona State University - Skysong landed the # 4 spot on the list.
-Located in the midsize city of Scottsdale, ASU - Skysong is a public college with a very large student population.
+A rank of #4 on this year’s list means Arizona State University - Skysong is a great place for criminal justice and corrections students working on their bachelor’s degree.
+Located in the medium-sized city of Scottsdale, ASU - Skysong is a public college with a very large student population.

 Of the 262 students majoring in criminal justice at ASU - Skysong, 37% are male and 63% are female.